Autoparallel/site/content/longform/green_home/green_home_init.md

 Basically, Home Assistant is/was designed for home automation, but it has grown in scope over time to allow for many integrations that fall into a greater category of "home" use (much like my own categorization here).
 Hell, I'm pretty sure you can set up Nginx, PiHole, and Wireguard within Home Assistant with a few clicks.

-Home Assistant is running in VM inside of Home Assistant OS (HAOS).
+Home Assistant is served on a VM that runs Home Assistant OS (HAOS).
 In fact, this is the only service I have in a VM, the rest are in containers.
 HAOS is its own Linux distribution that has a lot of convenience factors.
 You can easily manage versions of components and get access to add-ons using it.